Albert0i/MoreOnQueryingChinese/README.cont.md

 > 探索<b>世界</b>的美妙之處

-Sentence with highest score stays on top.
-The last thing to do is to remove the temporary key "temp:世界", which is done using a unique feature in Redis -- [TTL](https://redis.io/docs/latest/commands/ttl/) and [EXPIRE](https://redis.io/docs/latest/commands/expire/).
+Sentence with highest score should stay on top.
+The very last thing to do is to remove the temporary key "temp:世界", which is done using a unique feature in Redis -- [TTL](https://redis.io/docs/latest/commands/ttl/) and [EXPIRE](https://redis.io/docs/latest/commands/expire/).

 #### II.
 The final code and it's optimization